TIBCOSoftware/snappydata/docs/howto/concurrent_apache_zeppelin_access_to_secure_snappydata.md

 <a id="howto-consurrent-zeppelin"></a>
-# How to Configure Apache Zeppelin to Securely and Concurrently access the TIBCO ComputeDB™ Cluster
+# How to Configure Apache Zeppelin to Securely and Concurrently access the TIBCO ComputeDB Cluster

-Multiple users can concurrently access a secure TIBCO ComputeDB™ cluster by configuring the JDBC interpreter setting in Apache Zeppelin.
+Multiple users can concurrently access a secure TIBCO ComputeDB cluster by configuring the JDBC interpreter setting in Apache Zeppelin.
 The JDBC interpreter allows you to create a JDBC connection to a TIBCO ComputeDB cluster.

 !!!
 Note